 Amazon FBA has strict warehouse guidelines.
 If you know these, you can often arrange to have your supplier take care of them, which saves you money down the line.

-How to ship LCL on Freightos
+LCL Freight: How to ship LCL cargo on Freightos.com

 - We can connect you with insurance and customs providers while you book your shipment.